desmap/ale-sensible/README.md

 ## Install and never touch your linter again

-**No more half-baken ALE,** no more time-wasting, just put one of followings line in your .vimrc/init.vim, then run `:PlugInstall`.
+**No more half-baken ALE,** no more time-wasting, just put add one line.

-### Install with vim-plug
+### Install with vim-plug, add...
 ```
 Plug 'desmap/ale-sensible' | Plug 'w0rp/ale'
 ```
+to your .vimrc/init.vim, restart Vim/Neovim and run :PlugInstall`.

-### Install with Vundle
+### Install with Vundle, add...
 ```
-Plugin 'desmap/ale-sensible' | Plugin 'w0rp/ale'
+Plugin 'desmap/ale-sensible' | Plugin 'w0rp/ale' :PlugInstall`.
 ```
+to your .vimrc/init.vim, restart Vim/Neovim and run :PlugInstall`.

 ## Final steps and you are ready to go